 Use Pasta Rollers (either as a mixer attachment or the standalone variety) to form thick, wide, flat noodles.

 Boil immediately (they cook very quickly) or make loose pasta "flowers" and freeze in separate bunches on a cookie sheet.
-When frozen solid, remove from cookie sheet and transfer to large freezer bag.
-Store in freezer--thawing not necessary prior to cooking.
+When frozen solid, remove from cookie sheet and store all of the flowers in a single large freezer-style plastic bag.